greypeg/testAssign/README.md

 in your browser paste this: http://localhost:3000/

-2)To see if users are inside the db:
+2)To see if users are inside the db: open another terminal

-inside the project folder (test) run this command:
+inside the project folder (folder name: test) run this command:

 npx prisma studio